 Pride festivities in Montevideo, Uruguay.
 Montecruz Foto.
 CC BY-SA 2.0

-Often rated as one of the most ‘gay-friendly’ cities in the world, the largest LGBTQIA+ Pride celebrations can be found in Montevideo, where tens of thousands flock to the annual events.
-Montevideo Pride began in the 1990s and will be celebrated on September 27th 2024.
+Often rated as one of the most “gay-friendly” cities in the world, the largest LGBTQ+ Pride celebrations can be found all across Montevideo, where tens of thousands flock to the annual events.
+Montevideo Pride began in the 1990s and will be celebrated in 2025 on September 26.
+Locally, the parade is referred to as the “Marcha por la Diversidad.”

-LGBTQIA+-friendly activities in Montevideo span well beyond official Pride events.
-In Montevideo, travelers have many LGBTQIA+ destinations at their fingertips, including LGBTQIA+ bars and clubs like the Chains Pub and the Cain Dance Club.
+LGBTQ+-friendly activities in Montevideo span well beyond official Pride events.
+In Montevideo, travelers have many LGBTQ+ destinations at their fingertips, including LGBTQ+ bars and clubs like the Chains Pub and the Cain Dance Club.
 Curious explorers also have access to over 40 exhibitions and museums where they can delve further into the city's history and culture.

 5. New York, U.S.A